 History is one of El Paso’s main attractions and part of what makes the Sun City so unique.
-Stories of Native American tribes, Spanish explorers, the decline of a once-great European power, and the emergence of a new republic have all left an indelible mark on El Paso.
+Native American tribes, Spanish explorers, the decline of a once-great European power, and the emergence of a new republic have all left an indelible mark on El Paso.
 Discover more than 14,000 years of prehistory at the El Paso Museum of Archaeology, and then learn about the town’s multicultural and multinational past when you visit the El Paso Museum of History.
 Finally, marvel at the white adobe walls and Spanish colonial architecture of the three historic missions on the El Paso Mission Trail, home to the oldest parish in Texas.

 Do you love exploring the great outdoors?
 Then El Paso is the place to be.
 Rugged trails and spectacular views can be enjoyed at the 27,000-acre Franklin Mountains State Park, a haven for hiking, biking, and rock climbing.
 Speaking of rock climbing, few places are better than Hueco Tanks State Park and Historic Site, host of the annual Hueco Rock Rodeo competition.
 Hiking, biking, bird watching, and examining ancient Native American pictographs can all be done at the park, located less than 40 miles east of El Paso.
-For the best views in Texas, climb aboard a Swiss-made gondola on the Wyler Aerial Tramway and ascend to a platform 5,632 feet above sea level.
+For the best view in Texas, climb aboard a Swiss-made gondola on the Wyler Aerial Tramway and ascend to a platform 5,632 feet above sea level.
 From here, you can see 7,000 square miles of the Chihuahuan Desert, including the city of El Paso, three states, and two nations.

 Thanks to year-round sunshine, there’s always something going on in El Paso.
 From January to December, you’ll find a diverse variety of events ranging from music festivals to rock-climbing competitions and marathons, including Neon Desert Music Festival, Downtown Street Festival, and Viva!
 El Paso, and the Plaza Classic Film Festival.
 Each month has a marquee event of its own, so make sure to check El Paso’s calendar before you pack your bags.

 El Paso Chihuahuas game, or watch the El Paso Rhinos junior ice hockey team take on the best of the Western States Hockey League.
-The El Paso Coyotes, a professional indoor soccer team, just kicked off their inaugural season in the Major Arena Soccer League.
+The El Paso Coyotes, a professional indoor soccer team, kicked off their inaugural season in the Major Arena Soccer League in 2016.
 For a different type of entertainment, head to the historic Plaza Theatre for a Broadway musical or a concert from a world-class musician.Sports fans and performing-arts enthusiasts will find much to love about El Paso.
 The Sun City is home to three professional sports teams and the University of Texas at El Paso basketball squad.
 See the future stars of baseball at an

 Golf courses, art galleries, museums, shopping centers, and family-friendly attractions like the El Paso Zoo abound here.
 Plus, the Sun City is about an hour’s drive away from a few of the most spectacular places in the American Southwest, like Guadalupe Mountains National Park, White Sands National Monument, and Carlsbad Caverns National Park.